Coca-Cola bets on Kobe sports drink in fight with Gatorade | MarketScreener

+(Reuters) - Coca-Cola Co is buying a minority stake in a sports drink brand backed by basketball star Kobe Bryant, it said on Tuesday, seeking to mount a stronger challenge to PepsiCo Gatorade.

-Coca-Cola's investment in BodyArmor - which will make it the brand's second largest shareholder - comes as its Powerade drink steadily cedes market share to Gatorade.
+Coca-Cola's investment in BodyArmor - which will make it the brand's second largest shareholder - comes as its Powerade drink competes for market share with Gatorade.
 Coke has also been rattled by falling demand for its trademark fizzy drinks.

 While Coke says there is "much work to be done" at Powerade, PepsiCo said last month that Gatorade was seeing higher demand after launching zero-sugar versions.

+"Proud of our team at @DrinkBODYARMOR and our new partnership with the @CocaColaCo who believes in our mission of becoming the #1 Global Sports Drink.
+Thanks @Gatorade, we'll take it from here," Bryant said on Twitter.

-Gatorade and PepsiCo's other sports and energy drinks account for nearly a third of a market worth roughly $20 billion a year, according to Euromonitor International.
-Monster Beverage and Red Bull follow close behind in the U.S. market, with Coke trailing in fourth place with a 7 percent share.
+Gatorade and PepsiCo's other sports drinks account for nearly a third of a $20 billion U.S. market, according to Euromonitor International.
+Monster Beverage and Red Bull follow close behind, with Coke trailing in fourth place with a 7 percent share.
 Coca-Cola also has a 16.7 percent stake in Monster.

 "(BodyArmor) is a positive for Coca-Cola, which is continuing to pursue its product portfolio diversification strategy," said RBC Capital Markets analyst Nik Modi.

+But Wells Fargo analyst Bonnie Herzog said Coca-Cola's investment could end BodyArmor's agreement with Dr Pepper.

+Neither Keurig Dr Pepper nor BodyArmor responded to Reuters' requests for comment.

-The companies did not disclose the size of the investment or other financial details but Coca-Cola said it could increase its ownership in BodyArmor, whose energy drinks are priced above average and are known for using natural ingredients.
+Coke did not disclose the size of its investment or other financial details but said it could increase its ownership in BodyArmor, whose higher-priced energy drinks use natural flavors and sweeteners such as pure cane sugar and coconut water concentrate.

-"We would not be surprised if Coca-Cola eventually acquires the remainder of BodyArmor," Wells Fargo analyst Bonnie Herzog said.
+"We would not be surprised if Coca-Cola eventually acquires the remainder of BodyArmor," Wells Fargo's Herzog said.

 Coca-Cola, however, has historically stayed away from full-blown acquisitions, settling instead for acquiring partial stakes in companies - a strategy that allows it to test-drive potentially risky bets.